Spraten/PDF2Index/README.md

-# PDF2Index

-# SANS Text to Index

-## Overview
+## PDF2Index

-SANS Text to Index is a Python script that facilitates the process of generating an index for a SANS PDF book converted into a text file using pdftotext.
-The script extracts relevant words and phrases from the text and organizes them into an index.
-Additionally, it offers the option to include specific user-defined words, phrases, or acronyms in the index.
+PDF2Index is a Python script that converts a SANS PDF to a text file and generates an index from the text.
+The script utilizes `pdftotext` to convert the PDF to a text file and then processes the text to create an index.
+Users can specify specific words, phrases, or acronyms to be included in the index.

+### Requirements

+- Python 3.x
+- `requests` library (install using `pip install requests`)

-## Usage
+### Usage

 ```
-python3 sans_text_to_index.py -i <input-file> [-o <output-file>] [-n <student-name>] [-w <words-file>]
+python3 pdf2index.py -i <input-file> [-o <output-file>] [-n <student-name>] [-w <words-file>]
 ```

 #### Arguments: